oils-for-unix/oils/doc/oil-language-tour.md

 hello world
 ```

-In the sections below, we'll save space by showing output in comments, with
+In the sections below, we'll save space by showing output **in comments**, with
 `=>`:

     echo 'hello world'       # => hello world